zacharee/android-testify/CONTRIBUTING.md

 ## Things we won't merge

-* Code which adds no significant value to the SDK
+* Code which adds no significant value to the library
 * Code which comes without tests
 * Code which breaks existing tests